- A correspondent is recommended to be a submitter. In some cases, the representative correspondent might be the submitter.

 Introduction: The introductory section should contain a brief review of the problem with which the study deals, validate the approach taken, and clearly formulate the goals.It is recommended to use present indefinite verb tense.

 Materials and Methods: This section comprises a full description of the object of the study (including Latin names), The original names of instruments and reagents should be specified, and the manufacturer’s name (company, country) should be given in parentheses.
 Please indicate the source from which the sample has been obtained.
+Ethical statements to be mentioned here (if any).

 Results: Results should be illustrated by tables and figures (which should not duplicate each other).
 Rather than mechanically repeating the data of tables and graphs, the text should seek to reveal the principles detected.
 It is recommended to use past indefinite verb tense in describing the results.
+Importantly, results section to be separated from discussion.

 Discussion: This section should provide a concise description of experimental data obtained.
 Rather than mechanically repeating the data of tables and graphs, the text should seek to reveal the principles detected.
 It is recommended to use present indefinite verb tense in describing the results.
 The discussion should not reiterate the results.